FirmaChain/firmachain/docs/general-guides/ledger/usage-on-firmachain-cli.md

   mnemonic: ""
 ```

 _\* All keys saved on local will be displayed.
-The type of your Ledger Nano S/X wallet information will be shown as ‘ledger.’_
+The type of your Ledger Nano S/X/S Plus wallet information will be shown as ‘ledger.’_

 ## Send Tokens